HelmerNylen/speech-signal-issues/README.md

 # The number of trials for each realization
 n_trials = 3
 ```
-For example, if you want to average the results over more repeated trials you can increase `n_trials`, or to work with a different dataset you specify its definition in `ds_json`.
+For example, if you want to average the results over more repeated trials you can increase `n_trials`, or if you want to work with a different dataset you can specify its definition in `ds_json`.

 The script will automatically check for changes to the dataset parameters and definitions of the noise classes (corruptions) and regenerate the datasets if they are outdated.
 The results will be written to the console and `testresults/Test [current time]`.
 Additional output may be written to `testresults/log.txt`.

 ### Generating Datasets
 Datasets are defined through both a dataset definition file and a noise classes specification.
 A [dataset definition](degradation/basic_dataset.json) file contains an object with the following fields:

 - `"name"`, the name of the dataset.
-This is used as the folder name containing the dataset and filename of trained `.noiseclasses` files in _classifier/models_.
+This is used as the name of the folder that contains the dataset and the filename of trained `.noiseclasses` files in _classifier/models_.
 - `"train"`, the number of files in the training set.
 If less than 1 it is used as a fraction.
 - `"test"`, the equivalent for the testing set.
 - `"weights"`, a mapping of noise class identifiers to fractions.
 Describes the ratio of files which are given the corruption.
-- `"pipeline"`, a list of noise class or operation (see below) identifiers which describes the order in which degradations are applied.
+- `"pipeline"`, a list of noise class or operation (see below) identifiers.
+The list describes the order in which degradations are applied.
 All identifiers in the `weights` mapping must occur in the `pipeline` list.

 Additionally, two additional fields may be present:
 - `"operations"`, a list of objects similar to noise classes.
 An operation has an identifier (`"name"`) and a list of degradations.
 If an operation is present in `pipeline` it is applied to all samples at that point unless the sample has been assigned incompatible labels.
 - `"incompatible"`, a list of noise class and operation identifier combinations.
 These are resolved as follows:
 	1. Labels are randomly assigned to samples according to `weights`.
 	2. The samples which are assigned all the noise class identifiers present in a combination have those labels replaced with only one of them.
-The choice of what label remains is proportional to each label's weight.
+The probability of a label being chosen to remain is proportional to the label's weight.
 	3. If there is an operation identifier present in the combination, that operation is omitted for all samples in step 2.

-	A combination must have at least two identifiers, and may contain at most one operation identifier.
+	A combination must have at least two identifiers, of which at most one may be an operation identifier.

 The degradations in each noise class is not defined in the dataset definition but in a [noise classes specification](noise_classes/noise_classes.json).
 (In retrospect this may have been a poor design choice, but here we are.)
 This is a file containing a list of noise class objects.
 The parts relevant for dataset generation are the `"id"` and `"degradations"` fields.